-10. If an application and attached documents (or a corrected application and documents), and the list of supporting voters under this article are submitted within the time frame defined in this Law and meet the requirements it sets, the CEC Chairperson shall, based on a report of the respective CEC office, register the party and its representative for election purposes within ten days after the receipt of the report, but not later than the 42^{nd} day before Election Day.
+10. If an application and attached documents (or a corrected application and documents), and the list of supporting voters under this article are submitted within the timeframe defined in this Law and meet the requirements it sets, the CEC Chairperson shall, based on a report of the respective CEC office, register the party and its representative for election purposes within ten days after the receipt of the report, but not later than the 42nd day before Election Day.
 Otherwise, the CEC Chairperson shall issue an ordinance within the same time about the refusal to provide electoral registration (the ordinance shall specify the reasons for the refusal to provide electoral registration and the applicable provisions of this Law that are the basis for refusal).
-A representative of the party shall immediately be notified about the ordinance and shall be provided with a copy of the ordinance upon request.
+A representative of the party shall immediately be notified about the ordinance and it shall be provided to him/her upon request.

-11. The CEC shall publish the list of registered parties on its official website in the order of submitting applications, not later than the 30th day before Election Day.
+11. The CEC shall publish the list of registered parties on its official website in the order of submitting applications, not later than the 30^{th} day before Election Day.
 It shall also publish the list of the parties that have been denied registration or the registration of which has been cancelled, specifying the reasons for the denial or cancellation.

-12. The CEC Chairperson shall by ordinance cancel the registration of a party where:
+12. The CEC Chairperson shall cancel, by an ordinance, the registration of a party where: